 Compensation Package Development

-Provide comprehensive plan options by combining grades, plans, and grade profiles (such as job level within a specific geography) to provide comprehensive plan options.
+Provide comprehensive plan options by combining salary grades, plans, and grade profiles (such as job level within a specific geography) to provide comprehensive package options.
 Workday can automatically trigger plan or packaged analyses depending upon the eligibility rules you set up within the job profile or other attributes.